-• The use of effective residual herbicides with the burndown treatment is essential for horseweed control until the soybean canopy develops.
+• The use of effective residual herbicides is essential for horseweed control until the soybean canopy develops.
 Options with only one effective active ingredient provide more variability in residual control.
 Utilizing more than one effective active ingredient is more consistent.

 Options with one effective herbicide: